truzo/tomango-2018/site/content/thinks/create-website-design-brief-download-template.md

 1. What images do you need, and what have you got?
 Poor images can undermine even the most beautiful website.
 Consider employing a professional photographer to take the exact pictures you need
 1. Have you got the right quality video clips or other assets that you need, such as graphics or downloadable documents?

-> If there's one thing you can do to help make your web project run smoothly it's to get your content sorted early
+> If there's one thing you can do to help make your web project run smoothly, it's to get your content sorted early.

 ## Design brief